 Communicating At The Speed Of Imagination

-The Communication Arts Curriculum at Marywood University provides students with a comprehensive education in the communications discipline.
+The Multimedia Communication Curriculum at Marywood University provides students with a comprehensive education in the communications discipline.
 It is a broad based program that allows you to explore advertising-public relations, digital media, audio/video production (including film as video production) and journalism.
 On the graduate level, you will examine a range of fields and issues, including health communication, media management, video production, media and the law and the new communication technologies.

 You will also have an opportunity to work in our state of the art facilities, including